Turkish Infinitive Forms Explained

-These are actually the infinitive forms (-mak/mek) of verbs that have received case suffixes (like accusative or dative).
+These are the infinitive forms (-mak/-mek) of verbs that have received case suffixes (accusative or dative).

 Structure: